 Contrary to popular belief, oral health is more than regular brushing and flossing.
 Professional teeth cleaning twice a year is critical for optimal oral care.

 So how much does a teeth cleaning cost without insurance?
 This article looks at the different costs of dental care without insurance.

 What Does A Teeth Cleaning Cost Without Insurance?

 The cost of teeth cleaning depends on the type of cleaning you require.

-While a basic adult teeth cleaning will cost from $100 to $200, a periodontal deep clean can cost as much as $1800.
+While a basic adult teeth cleaning will cost up to $200, a periodontal deep clean can cost as much as $1800.

 How Much Would It Cost With Insurance?